 If COVID-19 has shown us anything, it’s that supply chains are surprisingly volatile.
-The longer a supply chain is, the more susceptible it is to disruptions, so electronics manufacturers should start finding suppliers closer to home.
-This will minimize the risk of expensive delays in production and reduce lead times.
+The longer a supply chain is, the more susceptible it is to disruptions, so US electronics manufacturers should start finding suppliers closer to home.
+This will minimize the risk of expensive delays in production lines and reduce lead times.

 Plus, supply chains that are closer to home are less likely to be affected by global disruptions.
 If there’s a natural disaster in India, chances are it won’t affect your supply chain in Canada.